 - Direct contribution to more than 100 FDA-approved cancer therapies

 - More than 400 cancer trials in progress at any given moment

 Find a Clinical Trial at Arizona Oncology

 As part of the US Oncology Network, we are proud to offer numerous clinical trials at Arizona Oncology locations for patients who qualify.
-Additional clinical trials are also available to patients at our Tucson locations.

 Understanding Clinical Trials

 There are many reasons a patient might opt to participate in a clinical trial.
 Several reasons that are often shared are the ability to perhaps find success where other therapies have failed, and to provide vital learning in hope that it can help future cancer patients.

 Most clinical trials available through Arizona Oncology are Phase II or III.
 If your doctor suggests a clinical trial for you, you will be made aware of the phase and what you may want to consider before agreeing to participate.

 There are four different types of cancer clinical trials, which include: treatment, prevention, screening and quality of life.